Lake District: Caravan & Motorhome Touring Guide

 Visit the Beatrix Potter Gallery

 The Lake District was loved by Beatrix Potter and the landscapes will be familiar to those who read her stories when they were children.
-The Beatrix Potter Gallery has some of her original artwork on display.
+The Beatrix Potter Gallery, located in Hawkshead, has some of her original artwork on display.
 The Gallery is located in a 17th-century house which was used as an office by her husband and there’s a walk to Hill Top and Near Sawrey where she lived.

 Where to eat on a caravan or motorhome trip to the Lake District

 There are some fantastic restaurants, cafes and pubs in the Lake District so you’ll find yourself completely spoilt for choice when it comes to finding a bite to eat.
 From friendly cafes tucked away in the rambling streets of pretty villages to Michelin-starred restaurants.
-Here are some of the top recommendations.
+We've rounded up our top recommendations below.

 L’Enclume: No list of best places to eat in the Lake District would be complete without this restaurant which holds two Michelin stars.
-Head chef Simon Rogan takes inspiration from the surrounding Cumbrian countryside and the restaurant produces many of its ingredients on its own farm.
+Located in Cartmel, head chef Simon Rogan takes inspiration from the surrounding Cumbrian countryside and the restaurant produces many of its ingredients on its own farm.

 Punch Bowl Inn: For some top-notch pub food, head to the Punch Bowl Inn which is a renowned gastropub in Crosthwaite.